ScienceGamez/pysimgame/README.md

 It has been developped for running pysd models, but the plan is to make it compatible with other simulation packages.

+A full documentation is available on [read the docs](https://readthedocs.org/projects/pysimgame/)

 ## Current developpement
 The package is still under developpement so nothing is guaranted